jsorrell/CarpetSkyAdditions/docs/en_us/progression.md

 ### 10. Obtain Lava

-Kill a Pillager captain at a Pillager Outpost to get the Bad Omen effect, then start a raid by entering a "Village".
+Kill a Pillager captain at a Pillager Outpost to get the Bad Omen effect, then start and defeat a raid by entering a " Village".
 Once you have the Hero of the Village effect, stand by a Toolsmith and they may gift you a Lava Bucket.

 ### 11. Enter the Nether

-Get 10 Lava, either through Villager Gifts or by buying Pointed Dripstone from the Wandering Trader and duplicating Lava.
+Get 10 Lava, either through Hero of the Village Gifts or by buying Pointed Dripstone from the Wandering Trader.
 Use the Lava to make a Nether Portal frame.
 Light the portal with Lightning or using Lava to set wood on fire adjacent to the frame.